Tesco's UK sales growth slows slightly

-LONDON (Reuters) - Tesco (TSCO.L), Britain’s biggest retailer, said underlying sales in its home market rose in the first quarter, albeit at a slightly slower pace than before, partly reflecting adverse weather at the start of the period.
+LONDON, June 15 (Reuters) - Tesco, Britain’s biggest retailer, said underlying sales in its home market rose in the first quarter, though at a slightly slower pace than before, partly reflecting adverse weather at the start of the period.

 Tesco, which in March completed the 4 billion pounds ($5.3 billion) purchase of wholesaler Booker, said on Friday UK like-for-like sales rose 2.1 percent in the 13 weeks to May 26, its fiscal first quarter.